Want us to follow up? Fill the form

 When reviewing a portfolio, here are some key questions to ask and some pitfalls to avoid.

 What’s their worst piece?
 Just the opposite of the last question.
 Don’t feel like you have to judge the work on technical quality.
 Choose whichever piece you like the least.
-Make sure you note why you think it’s their worst piece in the workbook.
+Make sure you note why you think it’s their worst piece.

 Am I ok getting their worst?
 Many marketers make the mistake of assuming they’ll get the best of a video production company’s work.
 But realistically, the odds are you’ll wind up in the middle or lower end of that work-quality spectrum.

 For every top video you see in a portfolio, there are five videos that weren’t good enough to be included.
 You have to be ok with receiving the production company’s mediocre or even worst work.
 If you are ok with the worst work in the portfolio, keep going.
-If not, stop right here and delete the production company from the workbook.
+If not, stop right here and delete the production company.

 Is the work cohesive?
 Does the production company have a “voice”?
 Is most of the work bright and pop-y?
 Or is it dark and moody?
 You want the production company to have a voice for two reasons.
 First, it means they have a point of view on the world, and they bring their unique style and passion to their work.
 Second, it means they have a consistent team.